axelpale/financial-statement/README.md

 ## Usage

-Put your financial data to _data/meta.json_, _data/accounts.json_ and _data/transactions.json_.
+Put your financial data to _src/database.json_.
 Then start the server:

     > cd src/
     > make runserver